duangenquan/bhtsne/README.md

-This is forked from https://github.com/lvdmaaten/bhtsne, and the main updates are:
+This is forked from https://github.com/lvdmaaten/bhtsne, to visulize high demensional features.

-+ Easy compile and visualize results on Linux/OSX
+The main update is to **easy compile and visualize results on Linux/OSX**.

 # Preparation
 Install boost